aya49/202105_sfu_cmpt_127/labs/03/README.md

 Review "Guide"s and accompanying slides (we will go over these during the lab lecture).
 - [Guide 01](#guide) ([slides]()): dynamic memory allocation

-Try "Practice" problems on repl.it; these will NOT be graded.
+Try "Practice" problems; these will NOT be graded.
 - [Practice 01](#practice-01-fixing-the-bug-option-1)